 - There will always be a limit how big a brand can grow before the benefit of big becomes a liability.
 Success is culturally reinforcing only to the point when something goes wrong.
 Then is the time to understand, challenge and redefine the cultural norms.

 - Customers are not all the same.
 Thus one ‘size’ no longer fits all.
-But markets grow by adding new segments so by understanding and revealing new segments could reveal new growth opportunities.
-This will require creativity and research to understand and tap into customer needs, attitudes and motivations, not just big shopping and purchasing data analysis.
+However, markets grow by adding new segments so by understanding and revealing new segments could reveal new growth opportunities.
+This will therefore require creativity and research to understand and tap into customer needs, attitudes and motivations, not just big shopping and purchasing data analysis.

-- Over-reliance on one form of intelligence gathering and managing a business risks myopia.
+- Over-reliance on one form of intelligence gathering and managing a business also risks myopia.
 Big data analysis is also limited in being just that – big data analysis.
 It risks ‘failing to see the wood for the trees’.
 It is also a rational activity, run by computers – with rational outcomes.
-Relying on rational analytic methods alone also ignores important emotional drivers.
+Relying on rational analytic methods alone thus ignores important emotional drivers.

 - Customers are human.
 They have emotional needs as well as rational needs.
-When Tesco originally introduced the ‘every little helps’ strategy’ this added an extra ‘nice touch’ to their earlier wholly rational offer.
-A new way of connecting emotionally with customers now needs defining.
-The value proposition needs strengthening and sharpening.
-The brand needs to become more human, personality-rich and experiential.
-Humans and human common-sense should take back control from computers and data management systems – and deliver the brand.
+When Tesco originally introduced their ‘every little helps’ strategy’ this added an extra ‘nice touch’ to their earlier wholly rational offer.
+A new way of connecting emotionally with customers therefore needs defining.
+The value proposition also needs strengthening and sharpening.
+In particular, the brand needs to become more human, personality-rich and experiential.
+Humans and human common-sense should take back control from computers and data management systems – and thus deliver the brand.

 - Can big be beautiful again?
-There are successful precedents such as Archie Norman’s revitalisation of Asda in the 1990s.
-Understanding customers and their needs and putting them first is a good place to start.
+There are precedents for success in Archie Norman’s revitalisation of Asda in the 1990s.
+Understanding customers and their needs via marketing research and then putting them first is a good place to start.
 The reward will be their loyalty.
 We wish Mr. Lewis every success.